HaxonicOfficial/Wish-Her/README.md

 # Wish-Her
-a demo website, which can be used to which someone special on special occasions like birthday, anniversaries etc
+A demo website, which can be used to which someone special on special occasions like birthday, anniversaries etc

 # Directions
 This is a open source webpage collection.
 You can fork it and make changes as per your need.